msagansk/Augur.Guide/2-market-creators/examples.md

 **Categories/Tag:** Space, Spacex, Mars<br />
 **Resolution Source:** General Knowledge<br />

 **Notes:** This market is just a good example of how awesome Augur can be, because you can create markets about almost anything.
 As usual, the additional details section is critical to add additional context and to cover any potential edge cases that could come up.
-This market had a very low probability of resolving as invalid, but it wasn’t entirely zero.
+This market had a very low probability of resolving as Invalid, but it wasn’t entirely zero.
 There could have been uncertainty if the rocket had only reached an elevation of 0.9 meters, for example.
 It may have been unclear to the general public how high the rocket actually went.
 Enough clarity of intent in the market details allows for a large reduction in the probability of an Invalid market.